pat31477/Professional-Readme-Generator/README.md

 ## Description

-  Generate a professional readme file quickly using JS and Node.js
+  Generate a professional readme file quickly.
+This application was built using JavaScript and Node.js

 ## Table of Contents
   * [Installation](#installation)